 Crabbe: Don't you get it?
 I'm trying to save this hell of a place.
 Not 'cause I like it, but 'cause I'm trying to save me own skin.

-Probably the reason why Set, the fratricidal god of chaos in Egyptian religion, helps Ra to slay the serpent Apep.
+Probably the reason why Set, the fratricidal god of chaos in Egyptian Mythology, helps Ra to slay the serpent Apep.
 After all there would be no world worth ruling if the sun and heavens were destroyed.

 Hilariously inverted in Planescape.
 Shiva peacefully sits in the big vortex on Negative Energy Plane and presumably (it's not like even planars can be trusted in such matters) contemplates his role in the destruction of the Multiverse — when its time will come, that is.
 Every once in a while someone stumbles on the same bright idea: "Hey, maybe this guy does requests?" and visits him to check.
 As far as anyone knows, these supplicants just go in and never return.

 In "The Plane Below" for fourth edition it goes into the psychology of Archons.
 Created by the Primordials to wage war on the non-elemental creatures that served the Gods, they still exist and still regularly attack and kill non-elementals.
 However, they need battle and slaughter like humans need shelter and companionship, so they stop just short of pure genocidal mayhem.
-If they ever actually destroyed every non-elemental creature, then they wouldn't have anything to fight anymore.
+If they ever actually destroyed every other creature, then they wouldn't have anything to fight anymore.

 This is true in Legend of the Five Rings.
 The Sleeping Void is seen as not being truly evil, because it simply wants to end everything, while the forces of the Shadowland ARE evil, and want to conquer the world.